pearcej/cpp4python/_sources/Input_and_Output/InputandOutput.rst

     // Example:
     char filename[16];

 This declaration creates a variable called ``filename`` that can hold a string of length up to ``16``-1 characters.
 The square brackets after the variable name indicate to the compiler the maximum number of character storage that is needed for the variable.
+A ``\0`` or ``NULL`` character terminates the C-string, wo the system know how much of the array is actually used.

     Warnings:
         1. The number of characters for a c-string must be one greater than the number of actual characters!
         2. Also, LEN must be an integer number or a declared const int, it cannot be a variable.

-**c-strings** are an older type of string that was inherited from the C language, and people frequently refer to both types as "strings", which can be confusing.
+**C-strings** are an older type of string that was inherited from the C language, and people frequently refer to both types as "strings", which can be confusing.

-Typically, `string` from the ``<string>`` library should be used in all other cases when not working with file names.
+Typically, `string` from the ``<string>`` library should be used in all other cases when not working with file names or when a modern version of C+++ can be used.

 Putting it all Together
 -----------------------